Course Substitution Committee (FL/QR/QI)

 - How is a request for a course substitution reviewed?

-There is a Course Substitution Review Committee that is made up of representatives from the Office of Undergraduate Curricula, Accessibility Resources and Service, The Learning Center and faculty from the Foreign Language and Mathematics Departments.
+There is a Course Substitution Review Committee that is made up of representatives from the Office of Undergraduate Curricula, Accessibility Resources and Service, The Learning Center and faculty from Foreign Language and Mathematics Departments.
 The members determine whether or not there is sufficient evidence to support the request for a course substitution.
 The student is notified via email about the decision.
 When a request is denied suggestions may be made for the student to submit additional evidence.

 - What happens if the request for a course substitution is approved?